Shadi Abdel Salam

-Shadi Abdel Salam (شادي عبد السلام, 15 March 1930 – 8 October 1986) was an Egyptian film director, screenwriter and costume and set designer.
+Shadi Abdel Salam (شادي عبد السلام, 15 March 1930 – 8 October 1986) was an Egyptian interdisciplinary artist, architect, film director, screenwriter and costume and set designer.

 Early life and education

-Born in Alexandria on 15 March 1930, Shadi graduated from Victoria College, Alexandria, 1948, and then moved to England to study theater arts from 1949 to 1950.
-He then joined faculty of fine arts in Cairo where he graduated as an architect in 1955.
+Born in Alexandria on 15 March 1930, Shadi graduated from Victoria College, Alexandria, 1948, Abdel Salam received a diverse education in both Egypt and the United Kingdom.
+Between 1949 and 1950, he studied theatre arts, drama, philosophy, and law in London.
+He later returned to Britain in 1956 to continue his studies in drama.
+In Egypt, he attended the Faculty of Fine Arts in Cairo, graduating with distinction from the Department of Architecture in 1955.
+During his studies, he was mentored by the influential architect Hassan Fathy, whose emphasis on traditional Egyptian culture, heritage, and design would have a lasting impact on Abdel Salam's artistic and cinematic vision.
 He worked as assistant to the artistic architect, Ramsis W. Wassef, 1957, and designed the decorations and costumes of some of the most famous historical Egyptian films among which are; Wa Islamah, Maww’ed fil Bourg, Al Nasser Salah Ad-Din, Almaz wa Abdu El Hamouly.
 He worked as a historical consultant and supervisor of the decoration, costumes and accessories sections of the Polish film, Pharaoh, directed by Jerzy Kawalerowicz.

 He also directed the long drama film entitled The Night of Counting the Years (Al-Momiaa), 1968–1969, and he received many film awards for this work.
 Also directed the Ancient Egyptian short drama film entitled The Eloquent Peasant.
 Notably, he once worked as the Director of the Ministry of Culture Center for experimental films in 1970.
 He also wrote the scenario of the long drama film entitled "Ikhnatoun" and finalized the relevant designs from 1974–1985.
 He has taught at the Cinema Higher Institute of Egypt in the Departments of Decorations, Costumes and Film Direction from 1963–1969.
 He died on 8 October 1986.